- Where are emissions inspections required?

 I own a hybrid.
 Do I need an inspection?
 [Back to Top]

-Hybrid vehicles that use gasoline are required to receive an annual emissions inspection if registered in an emissions county.
-Plug-in hybrid vehicles will only receive a safety-only inspection if all conditions are met.
+Hybrid and plug-in hybrid vehicles that have a gasoline engine are required to receive an annual emissions inspection if registered in an emissions county.
+Battery electric vehicles will only receive a safety-only inspection.
 Please contact NC DMV for further information 1(877)421-0020.

 How does OBDII help the environment?
 [Back to Top]

 The intent of OBDII systems is to ensure proper emission system operation for vehicles and light trucks during their lifetime by monitoring emission-related components and systems for malfunction and/or deterioration.
 An important aspect of OBDII is its ability to notify the driver of a problem before the vehicle's emissions have increased significantly by illuminating the "check engine light".
 If the vehicle is taken to a repair shop in a timely fashion, it can be properly repaired before any significant emission increase occurs.
 OBDII systems also provide automobile manufacturers with valuable feedback from their customers' vehicles that can be used to improve vehicle and emission control system designs.